lint-staged/lint-staged/README.md

 You can pass arguments to your linter.
 To do so, add it to the `scripts` and then add it to the `lint-staged` configuration.
 See examples below.

-Starting from [v2.0.0](https://github.com/okonet/lint-staged/releases/tag/2.0.0) you can now run sequences of commands.
-Pass an array of commands for a glob patter and they will run sequentially.
+Starting from [v2.0.0](https://github.com/okonet/lint-staged/releases/tag/2.0.0) sequences of commands are supported.
+Pass an array of commands instead of a single one and they will run sequentially.
 This is useful for running auto-formatting tools like `eslint --fix` or `stylefmt` but can be used for any arbitary sequences.
 In case of `eslint --fix`, after the code is reformatted we want it to be added to the same commit.
 This can be done by creating 2 scripts and running them sequentially:

 ```json
 {